MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-create-vm-networks-in-vmm.md

 >[!NOTE]
 > If you want to deploy the VMs with dynamic IP on "no isolation" network, then IP pools are not required.

-- By default, VMs connected to a VM network with network virtualization isolations settings, cannot connect to other networks.
+- By default, VMs connected to a VM network with network virtualization isolation setting, cannot connect to other networks.
 If you want your VM network to connect to other networks, you need to first deploy [SDN SLB ](sdn-slb.md) and [SDN gateway](sdn-gateway.md).

 ## Create a VM network (network virtualization)

-1. In the VMM fabric, click **VMs and Services** &gt; **VM Networks** &gt; **Create VM Network**.
+1. In the VMM fabric, click **VMs and Services** > **VM Networks** > **Create VM Network**.
-2. In **Create VM Network Wizard** &gt; **Name** , type a name, optional description and select a logical network that was created with network virtualization isolation settings.
+2. In **Create VM Network Wizard** > **Name**, type a name, optional description and select a logical network that was created with network virtualization isolation settings.
 3. In **Isolation** , select **Isolate using Hyper-V network virtualization** , and select IPv4 for IP address protocols.
 Click **Next**.

  ![VM network in sdn](../media/vm-network-in-sdn-using-vmm.png)